StampyAI/stampy/README.md

 # How to Contribute

 Checkout the [Trello](https://trello.com/b/LBmYgkes/stampy).
 It's a great place to start.
 Make sure to attach your name to the card you're going to work on and then move it into the progress lane.
-Currently, there are still many setup and organizational task.
+Currently, there are still many setup and organizational tasks.
 In the future, we would mostly want Stampy contributions to be in the form of adding new modules.

 If you make a change to source code, please create a new branch first, then commit your changes there.
 Open a pull request on github and ask for other developers to review your code before merging.